 Four tasks were administered.
-The first of these tasks was always verbal forced-choice ("same" or "different") judgments of relative disc size without movement recording equipment.
-This was a semi-formal session used to determine the a priori effect of the illusion.
+The first of these tasks was always a verbal forced-choice (same or different) judgment of relative disc size without movement recording equipment.
+This was a semiformal session used to determine the a priori effect of the illusion.
 In this session, participants were asked to say whether the disc sizes looked the same or different after each paired presentation.
-One of the discs was always 3cm in size, and the size of the other disc was varied in order to find a difference that elicited a reliable "same" response.
-The 3cm disc and its different-sized partner, the latter's size was specific for each participant, were presented in two ways in the remaining three tasks: First, for the perceived-as-same display, the physically larger disc was placed at the centre of the large-circles inducer, while the physically smaller disc was placed at the centre of the small-circles inducer; Second, for the perceived-as-different display, the discs were either the smaller or the larger partners of the pair.
+One of the discs was always 3 cm in size, and the size of the other disc was varied in order to find a difference that elicited a reliable 'same' response.
+The 3 cm disc and its different-sized companion, the partner disc size were specific for each participant and were presented in two ways in the remaining three tasks: first, for the perceived-as-same display, the physically larger disc was placed at the centre of the large-circles inducer, while the physically smaller disc was placed at the centre of the small-circles inducer; second, for the perceived-as-different display, the discs were either the smaller or the larger partners of the pair.

-Following the initial verbal 2AFC session, three tasks, 2AFC keypress, grasping, and manual estimation, were administered in a random order to each participant in a blocked-trial format.
-Eye-tracking was performed for all tasks, while hand movement tracking was performed in the grasping and manual estimation tasks.
-Half of the participants, selected at random, were provided with the following response rule: "if the sizes of the centre discs look the same, choose the disc on your left; if the sizes of the centre discs look different, choose the disc on your right".
+Following the initial verbal 2AFC session, three tasks, 2AFC keypress, grasping and manual estimation, were administered in a random order to each participant in a blocked-trial format.
+Eye-tracking was performed for these three tasks, while hand movement tracking was performed in the grasping and manual estimation tasks only.
+Nine of the participants, selected at random, were provided with the following response rule: 'if the sizes of the centre discs look the same, choose the disc on your left; if the sizes of the centre discs look different, choose the disc on your right'.
 For the remaining participants, the rule merely reversed the left/right contingency.
 In order to minimize rule confusion, each participant applied only one version of the two rules throughout the experiment.
-Furthermore, the display was flipped 180 degrees on half of the trials in a randomly interleaved format in order to minimize the possibility that participants would explicitly work-out the real sizes of the discs or, through motor learning or adaptation, calibrate their grasp aperture to their real sizes [24-27], (see the Supplementary Materials for additional details).
+The display was flipped 180° on half of the trials in a randomly interleaved format in order to minimize the possibility that participants would explicitly work out the real sizes of the discs or, through motor learning or adaptation, calibrate their grasp aperture to their real sizes [24-27], (see the electronic supplementary material for additional details).

-In the grasping and manual estimation tasks, the participants expressed their judgement verbally: "same" for discs judged to look the same in size; and "different" for discs judged to look different in size.
-This was done to preserve the verbal component for these two tasks, and to make the disc choice for the manual estimation task explicit.
+In the grasping and manual estimation tasks, the participants expressed their judgement verbally: 'same' for discs judged to look the same in size; and 'different' for discs judged to look different in size.
+This was done to preserve the verbal component for these two tasks and to make the disc choice for the manual estimation task explicit.
 In the grasping task, participants reached for the chosen disc to pick it up and put it back down.
 In the manual estimation task, participants indicated the perceived size of the chosen disc by opening their index finger and thumb to create a matching-sized gap, the manual estimate aperture.
-In both the grasping and manual estimation task, participants were encouraged to make their verbal judgment before initiating their hand movement.
+In both the grasping and manual estimation tasks, participants were encouraged to make their verbal judgment before initiating their hand movement.
 In general, participants adhered to this instruction.
-However, without voice recording to make a formal evaluation, it is possible their brief "same"/"different" verbal response overlapped with movement initiation on some trials.
+However, without voice recording to make a formal evaluation, it is possible their brief 'same'/'different' verbal response overlapped with movement initiation on some trials.